Click HERE to download a copy of the calendar.

-Sunday, April 27 at 7:30pm – The Bucknell University Short Film Festival (BUSFF) inaugurates a bi-annual showcase of short films made by students enrolled in Pennsylvania colleges.
-BUSFF is entirely organized by Bucknell students.
-The festival is open to the public and admission is FREE.
-The line-up will be announced the first week in April.
+Sunday, May 1 at 7pm – The 'Reel Bucknell Film Festival presents a new showcase of films made by students enrolled in Pennsylvania colleges.
+Entirely organized by Bucknell students, 'Reel’ Bucknell is open to the public and admission is FREE.
 Please visit Facebook.com/BucknellFilmSeries for more information.

 SYNOPSIS OF UPCOMING FILMS